 - Business critical

 If your request meets the project criteria, make your request:

-Complete the IT Project Request form and submit it firstname.lastname@example.org.
+Complete the IT Project Request form.
+If you have any questions along the way, please email email@example.com.
 Please make sure the Business Owner and Project Sponsor are clearly indicated and have approved the request before you send it.
-You will receive acknowledgement within twenty-four hours.
+You will receive an acknowledgment within twenty-four hours.